Chapter 8 : Hogsmede

 "You prat!"
 I snap, "You can't just hit on someone like that?"

 "Why not?" he shrugs.

-?"
+"Why not?"
 I repeat incredulously, before smacking him on the arm again.

 "Stop doing that!" he whines.